Kong/httpsnippet/README.md

 The main difference between this library and the upstream [httpsnippet](https://github.com/Kong/httpsnippet) library are:

-* This targets Node 10+
 * Does not ship with a CLI component
 * Adds a `useObjectBody` option to the `node` and `javascript` targets.
 This option is a boolean flag that causes the request body to be rendered as an object literal wrapped in `JSON.stringify`.
 If disabled, it falls back to the original behavior of a stringified object body.
 This flag defaults to disabled.
-* Contains a `escapeQueryStrings` option on the core library to disable escaping of query strings in URLs.
+* Contains a `harIsAlreadyEncoded` option on the core library to disable [escaping](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) of cookies and query strings in URLs.
 Helpful if the HAR being supplied already has them escaped.

 ## License